EliassHB7/Automation/README.md

 to_drop = ['Col5','Col7','Col8']
 df.drop(to_drop, inplace = True, axis = 1)
 display(df)

+### Your data is now clean, with the vlookup rendered properly and unnecessary columns deleted

+## Part 3: Download the new clean database:

 ### Downloading the file as a CSV (note that it could be any other format)
 df.to_csv('automated python.csv',encoding = 'utf-8-sig', index=False)